saylordotorg/course_bio313/Unit02.md

+---
+layout: default
+title: "BIO313: Population Ecology"
+course_description: "An investigation of the interactions among organisms and their environment that influence and regulate population size.
+Covers forms of intrinsic population growth and factors affecting that growth, ecological relationships, and the means through which populations can be managed to maintain species and biodiversity."
+next: ../Unit02
+previous: ../Unit01
+---
 **Unit 2: Population Fundamentals: Describing and Quantifying Populations** <span id="2"></span>
 *In this unit, we will learn mathematical models to describe basic,